Learning Refined Document Representations for Dense Retrieval via Deliberate Thinking: Abstract

 \section{Abstract}

-Recent dense retrievers usually thrive on the emergency capabilities of Large Language Models (LLMs), using them to encode queries and documents into an embedding space for retrieval.
-These LLM-based dense retrievers have shown promising performance across various retrieval scenarios.
-However, relying on a single embedding to represent documents proves less effective in capturing different perspectives of documents for matching.
-In this paper, we propose \textbf{D}\textbf{e}li\textbf{b}er\textbf{a}te \textbf{T}hinking based Dens\textbf{e} \textbf{R}etriever (\method{}), which enhances these LLM-based retrievers by enabling them to learn more effective document representations through a step-by-step thinking process. \method{} introduces the Chain-of-Deliberation mechanism to iteratively optimize document representations using a continuous chain of thought.
-To consolidate information from various thinking steps, \method{} also incorporates the Self Distillation mechanism, which identifies the most informative thinking steps and integrates them into a unified text embedding.
+Recent dense retrievers increasingly leverage the robust text understanding capabilities of Large Language Models (LLMs), encoding queries and documents into a shared embedding space for effective retrieval.
+However, most existing methods represent each document with a single embedding, which is less effective at capturing its multifaceted semantics and thereby limits matching accuracy.
+In this paper, we propose \textbf{D}\textbf{e}li\textbf{b}er\textbf{a}te \textbf{T}hinking based Dens\textbf{e} \textbf{R}etriever (\method{}), a novel approach that enhances document representations by incorporating a step-by-step thinking process. \method{} introduces a Chain-of-Deliberation mechanism, which iteratively refines document embeddings through a continuous chain-of-thought.
+To integrate information from various thinking steps, \method{} further employs a Self Distillation mechanism that identifies and fuses the most informative steps into a unified embedding.
 Experimental results show that \method{} significantly outperforms existing methods across several retrieval benchmarks, demonstrating superior accuracy and robustness.
-All codes are available at \url{https://github.com/OpenBMB/DEBATER}.
+All codes and datasets are available at https://github.com/OpenBMB/DEBATER.